MindSpectre/Menagerie/docs/guides/getting-started.md

 The generated site lands at `build/docs/html/index.html`; open it in a browser.
-The `Doxyfile` (`docs/doxygen/Doxyfile`) indexes `README.md`, `docs/architecture`, `docs/guides`, `common`, and `components`, and uses the vendored doxygen-awesome-css theme, so `docs/architecture/*.md` and `docs/guides/*.md` - including `docs/guides/http-server.md` for a walkthrough of running the example HTTP server - appear as pages alongside the generated API reference.
+The `Doxyfile` (`docs/doxygen/Doxyfile`) indexes `README.md`, `docs/architecture`, `docs/guides`, `common`, and `component`, and uses the vendored doxygen-awesome-css theme, so `docs/architecture/*.md` and `docs/guides/*.md` - including `docs/guides/http-server.md` for a walkthrough of running the example HTTP server - appear as pages alongside the generated API reference.